zhuxiaoyu1019/online-order-system/README.md

 ## Features
 This application includes a functional owner dashboard with login capactities.
 This application is straight-forward, and intuitive.
 Create, render, upate, and delete categories and corresponding specification including but not limited to, name, description, availabiliy, image, size, and price.

-Consequently, this application is able to safely store and render up-to-date menu information and keep our customer side interface up-to-date.
+Consequently, this application is able to safely store and render up-to-date menu information and keep our customer side interface up-to-date. g

 ## Credits